captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LULU:
-But, wait -- couldn’t they just leave the knife in his head?
+But, wait—couldn’t they just leave the knife in his head?

 ---